radarsu/demand/README.md

 **Vue and React** are close to what we are, but **they do hell-a-lot of magic**.
 Virtual DOM, Webpack, getters and setters.
 We replace that with simple and neat **lit-html**.

-**Lit-Element, StencilJS** and all the WebComponents libraries that are closest to our solution - **they force us to use css and html inside js** and also use getters and setters.
+## What do we use?
+- **@pika/web** - runs npm dependencies directly in the browser.
+No Browserify, Webpack or import maps required.
+- **Gulp** for building process.
+- **lit-element** for WebComponents.

 ## Features

 1. **Convention over configuration** - we make certain assumtions.
-If establishing a simple convention can produce less and cleaner code - we go for it.
+When a simple convention can produce less and cleaner code - we go for it.

 2. **Lightweight** - we use **lit-html** and continue it's thought, that adding any line of code should be considered twice.
 We don't do fancy stuff.